structief/Encode/README.md

    * If the method requires parameters, they are located after the methods name, between '/':
 `www.yourdomain.com/Controller/Method/parameter_one/parameter_two/.../parameter_thousand`
    * In this method, some Model may be called, to deal with parameters, grab some variables and make a connection with a database if needed.
-   * After every variables is determined, the controller will load a view, which contains only HTML and some basic logics, like if or switch cases.
-The view-call can be given some variables as well, so you can access them in the view itself, and echo them wherever you want.
+   * When all the data is collected, the controller will load a view, which contains plain HTML (and some basic logic-statements, like if or switch cases).
+The view-call can be loaded with some variables as well, so you can access them in the view itself, and output them wherever you want.

-En plus, in Encode, everything is stored in a session-container, so all of your settings, variables in models and controllers remain saved, and ready for use throughout the entire session!
+*En plus*, in Encode all base-classes are stored in a session-container, so all of your settings are saved, and ready for use throughout the entire session!

 #### MODULES USAGE
-Since version `2.3`, it is possible to write custom, reusable modules, inside Encode.
+Since version `2.3`, it is possible to write custom, reusable modules to expand Encode.
 The structure of these modules are very much like the basic application-folder.
 They both have assets, controllers, models, views, config files, and others.
 If you are going to write or edit modules, best have a look at these guidelines: